Financial Aid: Student Employment Frequently Asked Questions

 - Students may earn up to $8,000 during a student employment fiscal year which runs from July 1st to June 30th.

 Yes.
-To be eligible to work on campus during the summer as a student employee, students must be registered at least half-time during summer session or pre-registered at least half-time for the following fall semester.
-If not enrolled during the summer, however, additional payroll taxes must be deducted from each paycheck during the summer.
+To be eligible to work on campus during the summer as a student employee, students must be a matriculated student, registered at least half-time during summer session or pre-registered at least half-time for the following fall semester.
+However, additional payroll taxes must be deducted from each paycheck during the summer.
 While attending classes, students cannot work on campus more than 20 hours per week.
 Students can work full-time (35-40 hours per week) when not attending classes.
-Students graduating in May can continue to work until May 31.
-Summer job openings will be posted online beginning April 1.
-All previous student employees are terminated from the payroll system effective May 31.
-Any student working on or after June 1 will need to complete a new Referral Form, unless they are re-hired by their current supervisor prior to the May 31 deadline.
+Students graduating in May can continue to work until May 15th.
+All previous student employees are terminated from the payroll system effective May 15th.
+Any student working on or after May 16th will need to complete a new Referral Form, unless they are re-hired by their current supervisor prior to the May 15th deadline.

 Pay checks are issued on the 10th and 25th of each month.
-Students are encouraged to sign up for Direct Deposit Authorization Form through the Payroll Office.
+Students are encouraged to sign up for Direct Deposit through selfserve.up.edu, select Personal Information tab then Direct Deposit Authorization.

 - An ORIGINAL passport or